 This course offers an introduction to computer science through modeling and simulation.
 Students will learn agent-based modeling of complex systems and see the applicability of computer science across fields.
-Course cannot apply to major in Computer Science or any other major in the School of Engineering.
 Meets New Mexico General Education Curriculum Area 3: Physical and Natural Sciences.